CHIEFS END PRESEASON PLAYING WELL

 DOMO & RHYTHM CITY RIP THE STAGE AT 2017 CHIEFS AWARDS

-March 11, 2018, Brooklyn, NY - Trimmed with video presentations and epic award winner revealing graphics, the Kings County Chiefs Annual Red Carpet Awards were littered with special guests this year, as Fox Sports, Mike Hill delivered the welcome and Brooklyn Borough President, Eric Adams and Operation H.O.O.D.
+March 11, 2018 - Trimmed with video presentations and epic award winner revealing graphics, the KC Chiefs Annual Red Carpet Awards were littered with special guests this year, as Fox Sports, Mike Hill delivered the welcome and Brooklyn Borough President, Eric Adams and Operation H.O.O.D.
 Director Derrick Latif Scott graced the event with their attendance.

-Thank you to all of our special guests, the Kings County Chiefs love you and will support you in all your future endeavors.
+Thank you to all of our special guests, the KC Chiefs love you and will support you in all your future endeavors.

-November 4, 2017, Brooklyn, NY - The Kings County Chiefs 12U continues its success, finishing the regular season in first place for the third year in a row.
+November 4, 2017 - The KC Chiefs 12U continues its success, finishing the regular season in first place for the third year in a row.
 The Chiefs finished as the number 1 seed headed into the playoffs in the toughest youth football league in the NY/NJ/CT area, AAU Football NY Metropolitan.

 The Chiefs 10U added explosive speed to the backfield with Keyshawn (RB) taking over at halfback with Flash still anchoring the fullback position and turning in some impressive preseason performances.
 J.J. will continue to lead the team at quarterback and has grown immensely through training camp and the preseason, showing poise at the position.
 J.J.
 (DE) and Flash (FB) have also proven to be a volatile combination on defense at linebacker and defensive end.
 Ryan, Jaylon and Johnny anchor the receiver positions, as Sean and Naseem anchor the offensive and defensive lines.
 Zion (OT/LB) brings a much-needed toughness to the team with offensive and defensive lineman, Kingston.
 The 10U hopes to avenge last seasons record and return to contention for a Division championship this year in the AAU Football NY Metro / NJ District.